Command merges several source snapshots into new destination snapshot.

 Params:

-• destination is a name of the snapshot that would be created
+destination is a name of the snapshot that would be createdsource is a list of snapshot names that would be merged togetherFlags:

-• -latest: use only the latest version of each package
+-latest: use only the latest version of each package-no-remove: don’t remove duplicate arch/name packagesExample:

 $ aptly snapshot merge debian-w-backports debian-main debian-backports